RichCap/Exclusive_RG-A_Momentum_Corrections/README.md

 3) Add π0 files (from home directory) to this github (if their size allows)
 4) Create Corrections based on Elastic Scattering events
 5) Remove MM_type from list of parameters (integrate into event_type)
+6) I am considering adding the elastic scattering channel (with tagged proton) to the double pion/pi0 channel to potentially improve the corrections
+    * I may even replace the pi0 channel with elastic protons, as the pi0 channel has very low statitics that can make it harder to work with/fit at times
+7) Have the proton corrections mainly focus on the low momentum protons as these events should be dominant based on statistics

 ## Update Notes:
 As of 11-10-2022, all files were moved to the work directory mentioned below.

 As of 10-7-2022, the data files used (the outputs of the groovy code) were also saved to the work directory.

 Saved here to prevent a loss of files while working on the volitile folder.

 Backup File location: /w/hallb-scshelf2102/clas12/richcap/Momentum_Corrections

+## Updates from 11-14-2022:
+General Updates:
+* Moved back to the work directory (issue was fixed but code may not all be updated yet...)

 ## Updates from 11-10-2022: